geoffswc/IDLPublicDatasets/README.md

 #### 1. Identify a dataset.

 This pilot uses a set of deposition related videos from the Industry Documents Library Tobacco and Opioid collections.
 To view these documents in the IDL application, search you can search on "deposition": https://archive.org/details/industry-archives?query=deposition (144 records at the time of this pilot, more may have been added since then).
+The query results in 144 records and 559 related video files.

 #### 2. Read the metadata and file locations for the video media